Confused about nonstick cookware brands?

 The List of Nonstick Cookware Brands

-This list of cookware brands is by no means comprehensive.
-We included as many brands as we could, with a focus on the most popular brands and the most confusing brands.
-We tried to stick to strictly cookware, ignoring griddles, grills, and electric appliances with nonstick surfaces or insets (the vast majority of which are PTFE if they have a nonstick coating).
+This list of cookware brands is not comprehensive.
+We include as many brands as we could, but the market changes quickly.
+We stick to cookware, ignoring griddles, grills, and electric appliances with nonstick surfaces or insets (the vast majority of which are PTFE).

 In some cases, it was impossible to determine whether a pan was PTFE or ceramic.
-We feel your pain: this can be really hard to do!
+We feel your pain: this can be hard!

 AiCook: ceramic